 This is from the promoted pins section and it doesn’t give exact values, but you can see that all those phrases are searched for over 5 million times, definitely worth paying attention to.

-Note: If you don’t have an account yet, simply go to the business page and create a Pinterest account for your blog.
+Note: If you don’t have an account yet, simply go to the business page and create an account for your blog.

 Pinterest recommends converting it to a business account using this link.

-Don’t forget to verify your domain through the “claim your website” tag in your Pinterest settings menu.
+Don’t forget to verify your domain through the “claim your website” tag in your settings menu.

 There are several benefits to creating a business account.
 First, you’ll be able to access Pinterest analytics.

-Also, with a Pinterest business account you can use your business name vs. first and last names.
+Also, with a business account you can use your business name vs. first and last names.

 Now you’ll be able to create Rich Pins, and get access to business features such as advertising.